microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

   reference.
 - `render` is a function that takes in the parent HTML document element and allows children to inject their views into it.
 The `elm` parameter passed in here can be modified and returned.
-If you are using React as your view framework, this is where you would pass the `elm` to the `ReactDOM.render` function to start rendering React components
+If you are using React as your view framework, this is where you would pass the `elm` to the `ReactDOM.render` function to start rendering React components.

 ```typescript
 public render(elm: HTMLElement) {